peteroupc/peteroupc.github.io/bernreq.md

 1. What is an explicit upper bound (with no hidden constants) on the error in approximating $f$ with the Lorentz operators $(Q_{n,r} f)$, described above, of the form $C\cdot M\cdot\max((\lambda(1-\lambda)/n)^{1/2}, 1/n)^r$, where $C=C(r)$ and $M=M(f,r)$ are constants?
 2. Same question, but for the polynomial family $(g_n)$ given in (1), above.
 3. Same questions as 1 and 2, but $f$'s $(r-1)$-th derivative is in the Zygmund class.
-(Note that the method of Holtz et al.'s paper as written doesn't apply to non-integer $\beta$; see also Conjecture 34 of that paper.)
+(Note that the method of Holtz et al.'s paper as written doesn't apply to integer $\beta$; see also Conjecture 34 of that paper.)

 <a id=Simulable_and_strongly_simulable_functions></a>
 ## Simulable and strongly simulable functions